Vordan84/vordan.de/content/home/project_archive.md

 # This widget displays recent publications from `content/publication/`.

 date = "2016-04-20T00:00:00"
-draft = true
+draft = false

-title = "Recent Publications"
+title = "Project Archive"
-subtitle = ""
-widget = "publications"
+subtitle = "Past contributions" widget = "portfolio_project_archived"

 # Order that this section will appear in.
 weight = 20

 # Number of publications to list.
-count = 10
+count = 20

 # Show publication details (such as abstract)? (true/false)
 detailed_list = false